hbw42/my-fav-open-source/README.md

 # My Favorite Open Source Software
-A list of open source tools I can use
+A list of open source and non open source tools I can use

 ## Rocket Chat
 https://rocket.chat/